 Community members feel more connected to vets/military in their community as a result of their VCC connection

 Bridging the Military/Civilian Divide

-By doing so, local residents get to know their neighbors who served in uniform, and our veterans, military, and their families are able to get answers to a whole host of questions and resources that fall outside the realm of nonprofit/government resources.
-Examples can include:
+In doing so, local residents get to know their neighbors who served in uniform, and our veterans/military families access information and support that falls outside the realm of nonprofit/government resources.

 Neighborhoods & Recreation

 What are the schools like in this neighborhood?
 Where can our family members get involved in sports?

 Can I talk to someone in the health field to find out if that career is really for me?
 I'd like to get some advice on majors/degrees?

 What museums and venues offer discounts or special engagements for veterans and military families?
 Where can I get trusted car/home repair?

 WASHINGTON (Aug.
 29, 2019) – Wounded Warrior Project® (WWP) announced a new grant in support of Vets’ Community Connections (VCC) – an organization that helps veterans, military, and their families successfully integrate into their communities.
 This grant will help expand their local networks.
 Through established networks in San Diego County, CA, Maricopa County (Phoenix),… Continue readingContinue reading